Detectability of Supermassive Dark Stars with the Roman Space Telescope: Dark Stars

 Once the initial DM reservoir is exhausted (or the DS is kicked away from the DM rich region), the star shrinks, its density increases, and subsequently further DM is captured from the surroundings~\citep{Freese:2008cap,Iocco:2008cap,Sivertsson:2011} as it scatters elastically off of nuclei in the star.
 In this case, the additional particle physics ingredient of WIMP scattering is required.
 This elastic scattering is the same process that direct detection experiments (e.g. LUX/XENON, SuperCDMS, DAMA, CRESST) rely upon in WIMP direct detection searches.
+The DM capture rate, and, in turn, the properties of the ensuing Dark Star, will depend on two key parameters: the ambient DM density ($\bar{\rho}_\chi$) and the elastic scattering cross section $\sigma$.
+In what follows we assume $\sigma \bar\rho_\chi = 10^{-40} {\rm cm}^2 \times 10^{14}$GeV/cm$^3$.
+The DM density assumed is consistent with estimates based on the adiabatic contraction prescription~\citep{Spolyar:2008dark,Freese:2008dmdens} and consistent with numerical simulations~\citep{Abel:2001}, while the scattering cross section is within the allowed region of parameter space for Spin Dependent interactions~\citep{Amole:2019fdf,Aprile:2019}.